pchenery/EPCPortal/README.md

 # EPCPortal
 ## Features Implemented in this build:
 - ASP.NET Core Project
-- using TDD Unit Test Proejct to manage code creation
+- using TDD Unit Test Project to manage code creation